What Is DNS and How Does It Work?

 Wrapping Up

 DNS is the invisible infrastructure that makes the web navigable.
 Every website visit, every email sent, and every API call relies on DNS working correctly behind the scenes.
-Understanding how it works gives you a significant advantage when setting up, migrating, or troubleshooting websites.
+Understanding how it works — from basic resolution to security extensions like DNSSEC and privacy protocols like DoH — gives you a significant advantage when setting up, migrating, or troubleshooting websites.